Uninstall Packages With Apt Package Manager[2 Proven Methods]

 2. Batch Uninstalling Multiple Packages: Efficiently remove multiple packages simultaneously using a text file sudo xargs apt remove < package_list.txt.

-Continue reading the guide below to learn two different methods to uninstall packages with Apt package manager.
+Continue reading the guide below to learn two different methods to apt uninstall packages with Apt package manager.
 Also learn how to revert installation and tips for enhanced productivity.

 1. Uninstalling Single Packages